Comfy-Org/comfy-cli/README.md

   * `comfy install --skip-manager`: Install ComfyUI without ComfyUI-Manager.
   * `comfy install --workspace=<path>`: Install ComfyUI into `<path>/ComfyUI`.

+### Launch ComfyUI

+Comfy provides commands that allow you to easily run the installed ComfyUI.

+- To execute specifying the path of the workspace where ComfyUI is installed:

+  `comfy launch --workspace <path>`

+- To run ComfyUI from the current directory, if you are inside the ComfyUI repository:

+  `comfy launch`

+- To execute the ComfyUI that was last run or last installed, if you are outside of the ComfyUI repository:

+  `comfy launch`

 ### Managing Packages

 comfy allows you to easily install, update, and remove packages for ComfyUI.
 Here are some examples: